Photo by Alexandra Talty

 For our next few stops, Chatah delves into the city’s architectural history.
 In many neighborhoods, the effects of the civil war are still visible in bullet-marked buildings and freestanding facades that were once homes or shops.
 But he makes sure to point out the rich blend of Lebanese, Turkish, and French influences, explaining that, “some parts of Beirut still look like Beirut.”
 Modern feats of design with straight lines and glass windows are interspersed with classic older buildings.

 “I don’t know my country, I don’t know my city,” Faten Redah, a 65-year-old retired schoolteacher, tells me as we walk.
 This tour offers a rare opportunity to hear a modern history of Lebanon for visitors and locals alike.
 Anything following the beginning of the disastrous civil war is studiously avoided in schools and museums.
 Many believe that the civil war was so destructive that to teach it would be to indoctrinate a new generation.
-Chatah steadfastly disagrees with this and is trying to share the story of his country both with outsiders and with his compatriots.
+Chatah steadfastly disagrees with this and is trying to share the story of his country both with outsiders and with his compatriots.before it was taken over by militias during the infamous Battle of the Hotels.

 Embroiled in real estate kerfuffles, the building has remained empty. “[We] accidentally left an impressive reminder of the civil war,” Chatah says.“Twenty-eight years later, we’re reminded every day of what we did to ourselves.”